 Even after exploring other resources, families who don't qualify for or who max out their federal student loans may still find that they need to borrow money.
 The following loan types allow families to use their assets as collateral, so they’re typically priced lower than private student loans.
 They allow parents to continue enjoying the assets they've worked for while also using them as a source of cash to cover tuition.

 If you have built up equity in your home over the years, you can tap that to finance a college education.
 A cash-out refinance replaces your current mortgage with a new, larger mortgage, and pays you the difference as a lump sum.
 If your home has increased in value, you may qualify to borrow quite a bit more than you owe.

 This is an especially attractive option if interest rates have gone down since the last time you refinanced your home, because in that case it may be possible to take out cash with modest or no increase in your monthly payment.
 However, it’s important to look at the whole financial impact of refinancing.
 Consider the closing costs, for instance.
 It’s also important to decide whether to start fresh with a new 30-year mortgage, which will push out the date when your home is fully paid off, or to take a shorter loan that keeps your pay-off date the same, but may result in higher monthly payments.

 Cash-out refinances have one big drawback for financing college: You get all the money up front, and must pay interest on it from day one, even though you won't need to pay for four years of college all at once.

 Most borrowers are aware that they have the opportunity to borrow against the value of their home.
-Less well known are securities based loans, or SBLs, which use eligible securities as collateral.
+Less well known are securities based loans (“SBLs”) which use eligible securities as collateral for a loan.

 Interest rates for SBLs tend to be competitive, higher than mortgage rates but lower than student loans or second mortgages.
 Because they are revolving credit lines, you can draw on SBLs as needed—for example, writing a check every semester.